georgewatson/georgewatson.me/cv.md

 *[exp.]: expires
 *[GTA]: Graduate teaching assistant
 *[IHF]: Integration host factor
-*[MInstP]: Member of the Institute of Physics
+*[MBCS]: Member of BCS, The Chartered Institute for IT (originally British Computer Society) *[MInstP]: Member of the Institute of Physics
 *[MPhys (Hons)]: Master of Physics (with honours) *[PhD]: la: Philosophiae Doctor (en: Doctor of Philosophy)